Harun-Azgd/alx-system_engineering-devops/0x00-shell_basics/README.md

 rm > deletes a file
 rm -r > deletes a directory
-cd - > changes the working directory to the previous one
+cd - > changes the working directory to the previous one ls -al . ../boot > lists all files in the current directory and the parent of the working directory and the /boot directory, in long format